List of ethnic origins of New Zealanders

 In the most recent New Zealand census, in 2018, 70.2 per cent of the population identified as European and 16.5 per cent as Māori.
-Other major pan-ethnic groups include Asians (15.1 percent) and Pacific peoples (8.1 percent).
-Middle Eastern, Latin American and African ethnicities constitute a small remainder (1.5 percent) of the population.
+Other major pan-ethnic groups include Asians (15.1 per cent) and Pacific peoples (8.1 per cent).
+Middle Eastern, Latin American and African ethnicities constitute a small remainder (1.5 per cent) of the population.
 When completing the census people could select more than one ethnic group and this list includes all of the stated ethnic groups if more than one is chosen.

 New Zealand's ethnic diversity can be attributed to its history and location.
-For example, the country's colonisation by Britain is a core reason for its Western values and culture.
+For example, the country's colonisation by the UK is a core reason for its Western values and culture.

 Terminology

 The New Zealand census invites respondents to identify with an ethnic group.

 There are six major ethnic groupings: